Professionals don’t need the inspiration to write; they push on without it

 Deadlines Help: Deadlines are a powerful motivator.
 And if a publisher or editor isn’t giving you a deadline, give yourself one: a time, a date, or a word count.
 Break longer projects into smaller goals (so many words or pages a day) or milestones (completing a chapter or section).
 Celebrate each win.
 Postpone all other activities until you hit your deadline.

 Allow More Time: It may take longer to write if there is no inspiration, but not always.
 I can write upwards of a thousand words an hour if I’m truly stirred.
 My normal pace is around five hundred.
 If I’m struggling, I know editing will take longer.
 We need to factor writing speed and editing efficacy into our schedule.

-Keep an Idea List: I have several lists of topics and ideas for future writing projects: a blog post list, article ideas, concepts for short story, ideas for content marketing pieces, and even book ideas.
+Keep an Idea List: I have several lists of topics and ideas for future writing projects: a blog post list, article ideas, concepts for short stories, ideas for content marketing pieces, and even book ideas.
 Some of these will never be used, but most will eventually materialize.
 I keep my lists ready.
 If I don’t know what to write, my list will prompt me.
 Many of my ideas come to me when I am writing something else.
 (The idea for this post and the next two all came to me, in lightning-bolt fashion, as I wrote last week’s piece.)

-Though creative insight is wonderful when it happens, real writers don’t wait for inspiration to hit, they just write – whether they feel like it or not.
+Through creative insight is wonderful when it happens, real writers don’t wait for inspiration to hit, they just write – whether they feel like it or not.

-How important is inspiration to your writing process?
+How important is an inspiration to your writing process?
 What do you think about writer’s block?
 Please share your thoughts in the comment section below.